-Your vehicle is designed to operate on unleaded gasoline with a pump octane number of 86 or higher.
-Use of a lower octane gasoline can cause a persistent, heavy metallic rapping noise that can lead to engine damage.
+Your vehicle is designed to operate on premium unleaded gasoline with a pump octane of 91 or higher.
+Use of a lower octane gasoline can cause occasional metallic knocking noises in the engine and will result in decreased engine performance.
+Use of a gasoline with a pump octane less than 87 can lead to engine damage.
+All models containing up to 10 percent ethanol by volume and up to 15 percent

-We recommend using quality gasoline containing detergent additives that help prevent fuel system and engine deposits.

-In addition, in order to maintain good performance, fuel economy, and emissions control, we strongly recommend, in areas where it is available, the use of gasoline that does NOT contain manganese-based fuel additives such as MMT.
+We recommend gasoline containing detergent additives that help prevent fuel system and engine deposits.
+In addition, in order to maintain good performance, fuel economy, and emissions control, we strongly recommend, in areas where it is gasoline containing methanol.